-In June 2021, the proposed project budget was \$280,000.
-This included \$80,000 allocated to the Leederville Town Centre artwork, from the \$80,173 attributed to Leederville in the Percent for Art cash-in-lieu reserve in June 2021, and \$200,000 allocated to the William Street Town Centre artwork, from the \$222,008 that was attributed to Perth in the Percent for Art cash-in-lieu reserve in June 2021.
+The proposed project budget is \$280,000.
+This includes \$80,000 allocated to the Leederville Town Centre artwork, from the \$80,173 currently attributed to Leederville in the Percent for Art cash-in-lieu reserve, and \$200,000 allocated to the William Street Town Centre artwork, from the \$222,008 that is currently attributed to Perth in the Percent for Art cash-in-lieu reserve.
+COMMENTS: The City of Vincent recognises that COVID-19 has had and will continue to have a significant impact on the City's arts community.
+Artists perform a vital role in Vincent and have provided immeasurable value to our communities.
+This project aims to support Vincent's local arts industry and the broader Vincent community by delivering public realm artworks which encourage and support social interaction, creativity and vibrancy.
+Item 5.3 Page 3